 Statutory Adoption Pay (ADP)

 |· First 6 wks at 90% average weekly earnings (AWE)

 · Remaining 33 wks at £151.20 or 90% AWE whichever is lower

 |Statutory Shared Parental Pay (ShPP)||£151.20 or 90% AWE whichever is lower||Up to 37 weeks|

 |Statutory Paternity Pay (SPP)||£151.20 or 90% AWE whichever is lower||2 weeks|

 A week’s pay for the purpose of calculating the statutory redundancy payment and basic ward will increase from £525 to £538 for all dismissals after the 6 April 2020.

 Employment Law changes from 6 April 2020 – Employers are you ready?

 A number of employment law changes will take effect from the 6 April 2020.
-Employment Partner, Paula Stuart summarises the key changes below: New right to written statement of terms The current law provides that employees are entitled to a written statement of employment particulars, often referred to as the ‘Section 1 statement’ within 2 months…
+Employment Partner Paula Stuart summarises the key changes in this article.

 Geoffrey Leaver Solicitors are proud sponsors of the Buckingham Choral Society